easeaico/pulse-go/src/python/pulse/study/in_the_moment/docs/itm_triage_datasets.md

 #### Army Demographics and Injury Dataset

-The following datasets were derived to meet the following army distribution requirements.
+The eval dataset was created to meet the following army distribution requirements.

 @insert army_population_table.md